 The nominating committee, consisting of the independent directors, Stanley Kreitman and Jack Polak, proposed and endorsed the three nominees to be voted on as directors for the Common Stock shareholders.
-The nominees are Dunnan Edell, Robert Lage and Seth Hamot, the managing partner of Costa Brava partnership III, L.P., a private investment fund.
+The nominees are Dunnan Edell, Robert Lage and James P. Mastrian.

-Dunnan Edell, age 52, President and COO, is the son of David Edell and the brother of Drew Edell.
+Dunnan Edell, age 53, President and COO, is the son of David Edell and the brother of Drew Edell.
 He is a graduate of George Washington University.
 He has been a director since 1994.
 Appointed to President in 2003, he joined the Company in 1984 and was appointed Divisional Vice-President in 1986.
 He was employed by Alleghany Pharmacal Corporation from 1982 to 1984 and by Hazel Bishop from 1977 to 1981.

-Robert A. Lage, age 71, a retired CPA, was a partner at Price Waterhouse Coopers Management Consulting Service prior to his retirement in 1997.
+Robert A. Lage, age 72, a retired CPA, was a partner at Price Waterhouse Coopers Management Consulting Service prior to his retirement in 1997.
 He has been engaged in the practice of public accounting and management consulting since 1959.
 He received a BBA from Bernard Baruch College of The City University of New York in 1958.